dalefugier/SampleNativeLibrary/README.md

 #####Notes
 Building the Rhino plug-in the native library are separate processes.

-To build the Rhino plug-in, load the SampleNativeLibrary.sln solution in Xamarin Studio.
-Then, unload both the SampleLibrary and SampleRhino.Win projects by right-clicking on each project and selecting "Unload.".
-The, click "Build ->Build All."
+To build the Rhino plug-in, load the **SampleNativeLibrary.sln** solution in Xamarin Studio.
+Then, click **Build -> Build All**" Note, you may want to unload both the **SampleLibrary** and **SampleRhino.Win** projects before building.
+You can do this by right-clicking on each project and clicking **Unload**.

-To build the native library, load the SampleLibrary.xcodeproj into Xcode.
-Then click "Product -> Build."
-Note, you will need to copy the output library, libSampleLibrary.dylib, to the Rhino plug-in output folder.
-Also, copy the SampleRhino.dll.config file, found in the SampleLibrary project folder, to the Rhino plug-in folder.
+To build the native library, load the **SampleLibrary.xcodeproj** into Xcode.
+Then click **Product -> Build**.
+Note, you will need to copy the output library, **libSampleLibrary.dylib**, to the Rhino plug-in output folder.
+Also, copy **SampleRhino.dll.config**, found in the **SampleLibrary** project folder, to the Rhino plug-in folder.
 For more information on the config file, see the Mono Project notes found in the Useful Links section below.

 ###Useful Links
 * https://msdn.microsoft.com/en-us/library/aa288468(VS.71).aspx